 Cut a Cake

 While Alyssa and James bucked several wedding traditions for their Italian elopement (no invitations, wedding party, or first dance!), they didn't forget dessert.
-The couple favored an intimate dinner party over a large wedding, so jetted to Florence with a few friends to tie the knot.
+The couple favored an intimate dinner party over a large wedding, so they jetted to Florence with a few friends to tie the knot.
 At their reception, they cut into two cakes: one tiramisu and one lemon cake, which read “Married AF."
 "The first thing I told our chef was that I wanted tiramisu instead of lemon cake," adds Alyssa with a laugh.
 (Another tip?
-There's no need to compromise when you can both have your cake and eat it too.)
+There's no need to compromise when you can both have your cake and eat it, too.)

 Decorate a Getaway Car

 Even if your reception is for a party of two, don't forget to escape in a getaway car when the night concludes.
 Take it from Ferdaws and Michael, who did just that during their elopement in Big Sur.
 After exchanging their vows in a forest of redwood trees, the newlyweds wandered the California coastline and shared dinner for two at a local restaurant.
 They finished the day in a van adorned with a simple Mr. & Mrs. sign!